webmasterdevlin/spring-boot-superheroes/STEP_BY_STEP_DEVELOPMENT.md

 - trigger GET http://localhost:8080/actuator/health to see status UP

 ## Automated Tests
-- add a resources package under the test folder
+- setup application.properties for the unit and integration tests inside the src/test/resources folder
-- in the resources package, write an application-test.properties
+- add javafaker in the pom.xml
-- create a repository package under the java/com.example.superheroes folder
-- write a UserRepositoryTest class, repository/UserRepositoryTest.java
-- create a service package under the java/com.example.superheroes folder
-- write an AntiHeroServiceTest class, service/AntiHeroServiceTest.java
-- run the tests in UserRepositoryTest and AntiHeroServiceTest
+- start writing tests for services and for controllers

 #### Adding Client Application
 - write a MvcConfiguration configuration inside the config package